-Explain that the random fusion of gametes at fertilisation produces genetically different individuals.
+Explain how the random fusion of gametes at fertilisation produces genetically different individuals, and describe the related genetic mechanisms required by the Cambridge IGCSE/A‑Level Biology syllabus.

-During metaphase I of meiosis, each homologous pair aligns independently of the others.
-The number of possible gamete chromosome combinations can be expressed as:
+During metaphase I each homologous pair lines up independently of the other pairs.
+The number of possible chromosome combinations in a gamete is:

-During prophase I, homologous chromosomes exchange segments, creating new allele combinations on each chromosome.
-This further increases genetic diversity beyond that predicted by independent assortment alone.
+Non‑sister chromatids exchange homologous segments in prophase I, producing new allele combinations on each chromosome.
+This adds variation beyond that predicted by independent assortment alone.

 |---|---|---|